markd2/MarkDnD/DnDeux/council-of-three.md

 - [ ] Come up with something for the wooden head to say.
 Wood Golem.
 - [ ] Not totally happy with the Stone head.
 - [ ] Need something for the mummified head to say.
-Zombie T-Rex
+Zombie T-Rex "Welcome...
+I don't know you.
+Let me introduce to you, Lord William Chompsey, deceased"

 maybe have the heads interrogate the PCs (get some RP in), and if the answer incorrectly, they get the bad thing.
 Maybe stone head always